tiskw/random-fourier-features/README.md

   Default settings are `n_jobs = -1` which means automatically detect available CPUs and use them.
   (This bug information was reported by Mr. Katsuya Terahata @ Toyota Research Institute Advanced Development.
   Thank you so much for the reporting!)

-## TODO

-- [ ] New function: implementation of batch RFF GP (but my GPU is too poor to try this...)
-- [ ] New function: implementation of RFF Logistic GP

 ## Licence